FREE ONLY while supplies last – Just pay SHIPPING & HANDLING

 PLEASE NOTE: This FREE offer is available for individual subscribers ONLY.
 Please contact our office for bulk orders.

 CANADIANS and INTERNATIONAL CUSTOMERS: These colour wheels were manufactured in America and will ship out of America.
 That means if you live outside of the US, you will still be paying American funds to have it shipped to you.
 If you’re wondering why it’s being shipped out of America, it would cost too much money to import them back into Canada and ship again at Canadian rates.
 That’s the SHIPPING part.
-They are being shipping out of a fulfillment house.
+They are being shipping (with tracking, NOT general mail) out of a fulfillment house.
 This means, someone other than our office is physically picking up the wheel and labeling an envelope and sending it to you.
 That’s called HANDLING.